ipfs/specs/IMPORTERS_EXPORTERS.md

 Importing data into IPFS can be done in a variety of ways.
 These are use-case specific, produce different datastructures, produce different graph topologies, and so on.
 These are not strictly needed in an IPFS implementation, but definitely make it more useful.

-These data importing primitivies  are really just tools on top of IPLD, meaning that these can be generic and separate from IPFS itself.
+These data importing primitives are really just tools on top of IPLD, meaning that these can be generic and separate from IPFS itself.

 Essentially, data importing is divided into two parts: